cdl-geneseo/geneseo-dictionary/S/Smash.md

 # Smash

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Smash

 Created by  David Sweeney, last modified on May 05, 2023

 (adj.)
 1. Positive expression referring to approval of an occurrence(verb) 2.
 Slang term used to refer to sexual intercourse Example: &quot;Damn, that person is hot.
 It'd totally smash.&quot;(Sweeney, S-Z, 2023)